miurahr/gradle-omegat-plugin/README.md

 $ ./gradlew cleanTranslation
 ```

-# Getting started with the plugin to develop a custom OmegaT plugin
+## Development of a custom OmegaT plugin

 ### Step 1: Apply the plugin to your Gradle script